hCaptcha/react-hcaptcha/README.md

 # React hCaptcha Component Library

-hCaptcha Component Library for ReactJS.
+hCaptcha Component Library for ReactJS and PreactJS.

 [hCaptcha](https://www.hcaptcha.com) is a drop-replacement for reCAPTCHA that protects user privacy.